 This here is the original “craft” beer!

 My recommendation: If you ask most (Southern) Germans what the best beer in Germany is, they will undoubtedly answer Augustiner Lagerbier Hell and/or Tegernseer Hell.
 However, in my humble opinion, Tegernseer is overrated and is not worthy of the praise.
-I recommend Augustiner Hell‘s slightly stronger and nobler brother, Augustiner Edelstoff.
+I recommend Augustiner Hell‘s slightly stronger and nobler brother, the delicious Export lager Augustiner Edelstoff.

 Dunkles Lager, “dark” lager, is centuries older than Helles and features a darker colour ranging from light ruby to a deep brown.
 Munich malts infuse this brew with complex malt flavours which can include coffee, nuts, treacle, dark bread and raisins.
 Hop bitterness is low to moderate so the malt profile remains dominant and these beers normally have a full, thick, almost sticky mouthfeel.
 Alcohol content is normally 4-6 percent.